asheri1/ev3/webots_simulator/readme.md

 To run the script, simply execute the `main` function at the bottom of the script.
 This will create an instance of the `ev` class and start the training process.

-Please note that this script is designed to be run in a specific environment with an EV3 robot.
-Make sure to adjust the parameters and functions as needed to fit your specific setup.